aqandrew/capitaloto/pages/services/audiology.md

               - text: 'In addition:'
                 list:
                   - <strong>DO NOT</strong> eat for 3 hours before the examination is scheduled.
-                  - <strong>DO NOT</strong> use eye make-up&em;it will interfere with the test recording.
+                  - <strong>DO NOT</strong> use eye make-up&mdash;it will interfere with the test recording.
 You may apply it after the test is completed.
                   - If you wear contacts, you will be required to remove them prior to testing.
                   - You MUST arrange for someone to accompany you to the test to drive you home.
 Although you should leave the test feeling the same way as you entered, it is likely that you will become dizzy during the test.
               - text: Please contact your physician to determine if it is medically safe for you to be off of your medications for the 48-hour period.